weizhouUMICH/SAIGE/README.md

 Previous versions are here https://www.dropbox.com/sh/zmlu1llpxd66pjl/AADFqdssvOBjbWZch6Q9zYNaa?dl=0

 # Log for fixing bugs

+* 0.35.8 merge changes in the master-gene branch to master

 * 0.35.7 merge changes in 0.29.6 and 0.29.7 from master